-6. (I) Bilateral quotas are subject to negotiations with the exporting countries.
+- 6. I. Bilateral quotas are subject to negotiations with the exporting countries.
 Information regarding these quotas is submitted to the relevant trade organizations.
 The formalities for the filing of applications for licences are laid down in the general provisions concerning import regulation.
-These are published in a bulletin which is distributed to all importers whenever needed.

-(II) The quotas are determined on a yearly basis.
+These are published in a bulletin which is distributed to all importers whenever needed. - II.
+The quotas are determined on a yearly basis.
 The licences are usually issued on a six-monthly basis.
-Licences can be made valid for a longer period when necessary and the validity can be extended by the Ministry of Foreign Affairs on request.

-(III) Licences for imports under bilaterally agreed quotas are allotted by the authorities of the exporting countries.
+Licences can be made valid for a longer period when necessary and the validity can be extended by the Ministry of Foreign Affairs on request. - III.
+Licences for imports under bilaterally agreed quotas are allotted by the authorities of the exporting countries.
 The application for an import licence must be accompanied by a pro forma invoice or similar documentation, and for quota-items by an export licence.
 If a licence cannot be used wholly or in part, it should be returned to the Ministry of Foreign Affairs.
-Unused allocations will usually be given to other importers.
-The name of importers to whom licences have been allocated can upon request be made known to governments with which bilateral quotas have been agreed.

-(IV) The time allowed for submission of applications for licences when the opening of new quotas is announced, is usually restricted to the quota period.

-(V) The maximum time allowed for processing applications is two weeks.
-Licences will generally be issued in the course of two to four days.

-(VI) The importation may take place immediately when the licence has been granted.

-(VII) Consideration of licence applications is effected by one single administrative organ.

-(VIII) If the demand for licences cannot be fully satisfied, the allocation will usually be made on the basis of past performance, but with some allowance for new importers.
-There is no maximum per applicant.
-If a new quota is introduced applications will be examined simultaneously, otherwise they are examined on receipt.

-(IX) When import licences are required in addition to export permits, then they will be issued automatically.

-(X) If imports should be allowed on the basis of export permits only, the foreign authorities will be asked to provide statistics of exports or lists of export permits issued.
-However, for the time being all restricted imports into Norway are subject to an import licence.

-(XI) In some cases licences are issued in excess of the quota on the condition that the goods shall be re-exported.
+Unused allocations will usually be given to other importers. the name of importers to whom licences have been allocated can upon request be made known to governments with which bilateral quotas have been agreed. - IV.
+The time allowed for submission of applications for licences when the opening of new quotas is announced, is usually restricted to the quota period. - V. The maximum time allowed for processing applications is two weeks.
+Licences will generally be issued in the course of two to four days. - VI.
+The importation may take place immediately when the licence has been granted. - VII.
+Consideration of licence applications is effected by one single administrative organ. - VIII.
+Under the present regime this problem should not arise. - IX.
+When import licences are required in addition to export permits, then they will be issued automatically. - X. If imports should be allowed on the basis of export permits only, the foreign authorities will be asked to provide statistics of exports or lists of export permits issued.
+However, for the time being all restricted imports into Norway are subject to an import licence. - XI.
+In some cases licences are issued in excess of the quota on the condition that the goods shall be re-exported.

-7. (a) The applications must be forwarded to the Ministry before the shipment takes place from the exporting country.
-In cases of inadvertency licences will normally be granted at a later stage.

-(b) A licence can under special circumstances be granted immediately on request.

-(c) There is no limitation as to the period of the year during which applications for licences and/or importation may be made.

-(d) The applications are handled by one single administrative organ.

-8. If an application for a licence meets the ordinary criteria it will not be refused.
+- 7. (a) The applications must be forwarded to the Ministry before the shipment takes place from the exporting country.
+In cases of inadvertency licences will normally be granted at a later stage. - (b) A licence can under special circumstances be granted immediately on request. - (c) There is no limitation as to the period of the year during which applications for licences and/or importation may be made. - (d) The applications are handled by one single administrative organ. - 8.
+If an application for a licence meets the ordinary criteria it will not be refused.
 Reasons for refusal are always communicated to the applicant.
 In the event of refusal all applicants have a right to appeal to the King in Council.